webpack/webpack.js.org/src/content/guides/code-splitting.md

 `optimization.runtimeChunk: 'single'` is needed when multiple entry points are being used on a single HTML page.

-Using multiple entrypoints per page should be avoided when possible in favor of an entrypoint with multiple imports: `entry: { page: ["./analytics", "./app"] }`.
-This results in better optimization and consistent execution order when using async script tags.
+Using multiple entry points per page should be avoided when possible in favor of an entry point with multiple imports: `entry: { page: ['./analytics', './app'] }`.
+This results in a better optimization and consistent execution order when using `async` script tags.

 Multiple entrypoints per page are still valid to use in scenarios where HTML is generated in a dynamic matter, e. g. when components on page are unknown at compile-time and HTML page is composed dynamically depending on data.